 The first thing I’ve ever made was a circle skirt in middle school.
 It was a complete mess, but it made me so proud.

 Tell me about your sparkly durag?
 What inspired it?
 What has the response been like?

 As for what inspired it, one day I came across an article where a school banned kids from wearing them because they deemed it gang related.
 It was the most bizarre thing I’ve ever read.
-In Black culture the durag is known to preserve a woman’s hair, or to enhance a man's wave pattern in his hair — absolutely nothing to do with gangs.
-It also made me think of the person who is not the same skin color of me who read that article and the fear it must've instilled.
-So it then inspired me to take that negative stereotype, and turn it into something so beautiful that it could no longer be criminalized.
+In black culture the durag is known to preserve a woman’s hair, or to enhance a man's wave pattern in his hair — absolutely nothing to do with gangs.
+It also made me think of the person who is not the same skin colour of me who read that article and the fear it must've instilled.
+So it then inspired me to take that negative stereotype, and turn it into something so beautiful that it could no longer be criminalised.

 What other products are you working on that you will release soon?

 My team and I have been working diligently to create thought provoking, feel good content.
 I can’t say just yet what we’re working on but know it will make you proud of the skin you’re in or you’ll understand my culture just a little bit more and how it actually is delicate.

 What do you hope to be doing in 5 years?

 My end goal in all of this is to change the story.
 To be the change that I want to see in this world.
 In about 5 years, I still see us sticking to our roots with our limited pieces, but expanding our resources and our message in so many different forms.